SPECIAL TOPICS IN READING

-Participants will explore Authentic Approaches to Teaching Writing from Kindergarten through the 8th grade level.
-Participants will fully immerse themselves in a week of rigorous and active learning about teaching writing that includes: Strategies for Getting Students to Dig Deeper through Writing, Learning More about Writers with Formative Assessment, How to Promote Writing Fluency, Conferring in Writing Workshop, Writing for Analysis, the Writing Process, Supporting our Youngest Writers, Enticing Hard-to-Reach Writers, Creating Lifelong Writers, and Using Technology to Support Student Writing.
-Each day of this high-powered week will feature a different speaker each morning, followed by workshop-style learning sessions in the afternoon.
+Participants will explore All Topics related to Writing from Kindergarten through the 8th grade level, including conventions and assessment.
+Participants will fully immerse themselves in a week of rigorous and active learning about teaching writing that includes: Patterns of Power, Peer-to-Peer Responses, Writing Workshop, Teachers as Writers, Writing Assessment, Critical Friends - Feedback and Editing, Poetry Writing Club, Craft Moves, and Argument Talk Protocol.
+Each day of this high-powered week will feature a different speaker each morning, followed by a workshop-style learning session in the afternoon.

 Course: RDED 629